maikamp/FoodMart_UI_p2/README.md

 ## Grocery List application to allow users to manage shopping lists

 ## Project:
-This is a web application that connects to a database and is used to create a grocery list before going to a store.
-It would make planning ideal to make sure a store has what you would want before going in.
-Expansion of this idea can make it so a store could have employees prepare an order for the user to make shopping much faster and efficient.
+FoodMart is a web-based application that connects to an Azure SQL database and leverages Spring Data JPA.
+This application will allow customers and employees to create, edit and delete grocery lists that ensures availability before going to a store.
+This REST API was deployed to Azure to handle requests from our React frontend.
+The deployment of this API was implemented by a CI/CD pipeline from GitHub Actions with Azure Pipeline.
+Expansion of this idea can make it so a store(s) could have employees prepare an orders for the user to make shopping much faster and efficient.

 ## Tech Stack:
 - Spring Boot (Spring 5)